danielzh310/112-term-project/Doodle Jump/README.txt

-Project Name: ULTRA TP Doodle Jump
+Project Name: Doodle Jump

-Description: A given base code from 112 TA's for the Doodle Jump game, a verticl scrolling platform jumping game with a little doodle
+Description: Doodle Jump game, a verticle scrolling platform jumping game with a little doodle

 How To Run: Unzip the files, Open "doodleJumpEdited" and run the code